HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 {{ figure_markup(
   image="cookies-attributes-overview-mobile.png",
   caption="An overview of cookie attributes for mobile clients.", description="This figures gives an overview of how cookie attributes are used for mobile clients for both first- and third-party cookies.
 We observe the exact same results as for desktop clients.
 100% of third-party cookies include the `SameSite` and `Secure` attributes.
 Only 1% of first-party cookies and 9% of third-party cookies use `Partioned`.
-19% of first-party cookies set their `Session` attribute, while this is the case for only TODO% of third-party cookies.
+19% of first-party cookies set their `Session` attribute, while this is the case for only 5% of third-party cookies.
 Finally, 12% of first-party cookies and 26% of third-party cookies use the `HttpOnly` attribute.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=435743769&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"
   )
 }}

-{# TODO: verify 63% (maybe 6.3%?) for Session attribute for mobile on top 1M in GGSheet #}

 [Figure 4](#fig-4) and [Figure 5](#fig-5) showcase the different cookie [attributes](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie) for each type of cookies observed.